Engee documentation

 where

-• — pressure ratio during the transition between laminar and turbulent modes (value of the parameter Laminar flow pressure ratio);
+• — pressure ratio during the transition between laminar and turbulent modes (parameter value Laminar flow pressure ratio);

 • .